All Products

 2. In the lower part of the Instance Details tab, click the Time Series Tables tab.

-3. On the Time Series Tables tab, click the name of the time series table that you want to manage, and then click the Query Data tab.
-You can also click Manage Data in the Actions column of the time series table.
+3. On the Time Series Tables tab, find the time series table that you want to manage and click Query in the Actions column.

 4. On the Query Data tab, find the time series that you want to manage and click Query Data in the Actions column.